cweber-vmw/vmware-blockchain-samples/vmbc-ethereum/README.md

 ### Sample dApps
 The Ethereum sample dApps conform to various aspects of Ethereum in VMware Blockchain.
 These sample dApps are developed in a generic form to run on any Ethereum-based Blockchain.
 In addition, the sample dApps have been verified to work in Public Ethereum Testnet such as Goerli.

 The sample dApps are UI-based.
-Therefore, the ports exposed by the sample dApps must be available to a system with UI for the dApps to work.
+Therefore, the ports exposed by the sample dApps must be available to a system with browser for the dApps to work.

 The following sample dApps are available:
 - [ERC20 Swap](./sample-dapps/erc20-swap/README.md)